AAG0130/Portfolio/Academic Projects/Data Science Emphasis/README.md

 ## Context

 This project integrates the knowledge learned in the following subjects:
-* Modeling and Simulation
+* Modeling and Simulation IV
 * Applied Machine Learning
-* Fundamentals of Data Science
+* Fundamentals in Data Sciences
-* Algebra in Data Science
+* Algebra in Data Sciences
 * Statistics in Data Science
-* Information Storage and Retrieval
+* Storage and Information Recovery

 And it's the capstone project for the Data Science Emphasis of Universidad EAFIT.